wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 {% include l18n.html %}
 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/terraform">This tutorial</a> is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to
-using Hashicorp's Terraform to build, change, and version clusters of
-<a href="#Immutable">immutable</a> servers (through load balancers)
-running in clouds using <a href="#Idempotent">idempotent</a> declarative specifications (templates).
+This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to using Hashicorp's Terraform to build, change, and version clusters of <a href="#Immutable">immutable</a> servers (through load balancers) running in clouds using <a href="#Idempotent">idempotent</a> declarative specifications (templates).
 "Idempotent" means that repeat runs don't change anything if nothing is changed.
 Thus Terraform defines the "desired state configuration" (DSC).

+Terraform is better characterized as a <strong>multi-service</strong> tool.
 Terraform is <strong>not a "multi-cloud tool" to ease migration</strong> among clouds to avoid vendor lock-in.
 One would need to rewrite all templates to move from, say, AWS to Azure.
 Terraform doesn't abstract resources needed to do that.

-Terraform is better characterized as a <strong>multi-service</strong> tool. <strong>One tool</strong> to manage GitHub/GitLab, Datadog, Digital Ocean, as well as AWS resources.
-Can’t really do that with CF alone.

-Cloud Formation has <strong>nested stack</strong>.

-Terraform can also provision <strong>on-premises</strong> servers running OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> -- "anything with an API".
+Terraform can also provision <strong>on-premises</strong> servers running VMWare and OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> (responsible for understanding API interacitons and exposing resources).

+<strong>One tool</strong> to manage GitHub/GitLab, Datadog, too.

+Can’t really do that with CFN alone.
+Even though
+Cloud Formation has <strong>nested stack</strong> only for AWS.

 ## Automation